ElleNealAI/databutton-mcp-templates/README.md

 3. You agent will now be able to use this tool.

 ### API Templates
 1. [Read and Store Memories](https://github.com/ElleNealAI/databutton-mcp-templates/blob/main/API%20Templates/read_and_store_memories.py): Stores key insights about the user to improve AI personalisation such as user preferences, habits or goals.
-Uses Databutton's built in storage to save data automatically to your application.
+Uses Databutton's built in storage to save data automatically to your application. **Tip**: include the following in the Instructions underneath the Chat Inteface "Read the memories of the user before responding or using any tools."
 2. [Search the Web using DuckDuckGo](https://github.com/ElleNealAI/databutton-mcp-templates/blob/main/API%20Templates/duckduckgo_search.py): a free websearch tool no API key required.
 Give your AI Agent the ability to search the internet.